 Online access to the Emergency Response Guide is provided at http://nwsc.edu/campus-safety/.
-Hardcopies of the emergency response guide are available at the Campus Monitor's desk in Building 4 and the reception area of Building 5.
+Hard copies of the emergency response guide are available in the reception area of Building 5.
 In addition, flyers with potential emergency responses are posted on each campus building's bulletin board.